durgamahesh16/artemisia/docs/components/postgres.md

     * quotechar: character to be used for quoting
     * escapechar: escape character used in the file
     * mode: mode of loading the table
+    * batch-size: loads into table will be grouped into batches of this size.
     * error-file: location of the file where rejected error records are saved
     * error-tolerance: % of data that is allowable to get rejected value ranges from (0.00 to 1.00)